Prosthetic Ear Maker

 I saw this dude on "Ripley's Believe It or Not" that could detach his nose from his face.
 How is that even possible?
 Wouldn't he bleed to death?

-Asked by Broseph718 over 12 years ago
+Asked by Broseph718 almost 14 years ago

 Detach his nose from his face???
 This I have to see!
 It had to be a prosthesis.
 When he pulled it off, were there surgical implants in his skull?
 If so, it was just a prosthesis.